 Unity Bank understands that Shareholders do not register complaints with only a casual interest in their disposition.
 A complaint involves some inconvenience and, possibly, expense.
 Loyal shareholders with strong feelings are often involved.

 Therefore Unity Bank will:

-- Personalize the response.

-Talk to the shareholder if not

-- Talk to the shareholder, if possible, by phone or in person.
+- Personalize the response. - Talk to the shareholder, if possible, by phone or in person. - Use letters when necessary, but avoid impersonal form letters.